h3xx/mutt-colors-neonwolf/README.md

-# Neonwolf Colorscheme for Vim
+# Neonwolf Colorscheme for Mutt

 This is a high-contrast, dark colorscheme for mutt that was inspired by the badwolf series of color schemes.